AlexRobinson-/Redux-Fetch/readme.md

 An example project using this library can be found here: [Redux Fetch Example](https://github.com/AlexRobinson-/redux-fetch-example)

 Note: This is still in development, breaking changes will continue until I bump it up to V2.
-Once this project reaches V2 it will start following semantic versioning.
+Once this project reaches V2 it will start following semantic versions.

 ## Overview
 This library comes with two main features: 'Fetch' and 'Entities'.